snthl-s/MD-Repo/RESUME.md

 `JAVA` `PHP` `MYSQL` `AJAX` `JQUERY` `HTML` `CSS` `Spout` `MECURIAL` `Eclipse`

-Worked on reinsurance system developement to convert the business requirements into functional specification, Coded to generate insurance premium values according to given specifications, and generate high availability report.
+Worked on reinsurance system development to convert the business requirements into functional specification, Coded to generate insurance premium values according to given specifications, and generate high availability report.

 - Data Migration from Legacy System to Reinsurance System.
 - Developed UI's for the clients to set the premium calculation parameters.